Generic name: SOYBEAN OIL

-Intralipid® 30% (A 30% I.V.
-Fat Emulsion) Pharmacy Bulk Package should be administered only as a part of a three-in-one or total nutrient admixture via peripheral vein or by central venous infusion.
+Intralipid 20% should be administered as a part of Intravenous nutrition via peripheral vein or by central venous infusion.

-The dosage for premature infants starts at 0.5 g fat/kg body weight/24 hours (1.7 mL) Intralipid® 30% and may be increased in relation to the infant's ability to eliminate fat.
-The maximum dosage recommended by the American Academy of Pediatrics is 3 g fat/kg/24 hours3.
+The dosage for premature infants starts at 0.5 g fat/kg body weight/24 hours (2.5 mL Intralipid 20%) and may be increased in relation to the infant's ability to eliminate fat.
+The maximum recommended dosage is 3 g fat/kg/24 hours.

-The initial rate of infusion of the nutrient admixture in older pediatric patients should be no more than 0.01 g fat/minute for the first 10 to 15 minutes.
-If no untoward reactions occur, the rate can be changed to permit infusion of 0.1 g of fat/kg/hour.
+The initial rate of infusion in older pediatric patients should be no more than 0.05 mL/minute for the first 10 to 15 minutes.
+If no untoward reactions occur, the rate can be changed to permit infusion of 0.5 mL of Intralipid 20%/kg/hour (equivalent to 0.1 g/kg/hour).
 The daily dosage should not exceed 3 g of fat/kg of body weight3.
-Intralipid® should make up no more than 60% of the total caloric input to the patient.
+Intralipid 20% (equivalent to 0.125 g/kg/hour) should make up no more than 60% of the total caloric input to the patient.
 Carbohydrate and a source of amino acids should comprise the remaining caloric input.

 Essential Fatty Acid Deficiency

-When Intralipid® is administered to correct essential fatty acid deficiency, eight to ten percent of the caloric input should be supplied by Intralipid® in order to provide adequate amounts of linoleic and linolenic acids.
-When EFAD occurs together with stress, the amount of Intralipid® needed to correct the deficiency may be increased.
+When Intralipid 20% is administered to correct essential fatty acid deficiency, eight to ten percent of the caloric input should be supplied by Intralipid 20% in order to provide adequate amounts of linoleic and linolenic acids.
+When EFAD occurs together with stress, the amount of Intralipid 20% needed to correct the deficiency may be increased.

 See MIXING GUIDELINES AND LIMITATIONS section for information regarding mixing this fat emulsion with other parenteral fluids.